-The following post was originally part of a presentation Eric Thompson gave on the Neuroscience of Meditation at the MindHive event at Naropa University in March, 2010.
+The following post on the benefits and effects on the brain of meditation was originally part of a presentation Eric Thompson gave on the Neuroscience of Meditation at the MindHive event at Naropa University in March, 2010.
 It is based on the research of Newberg and d’Aquili.

 - Attention Association Area (AAA) in the right hemisphere is activated.